GeorgeHernandez/GeorgeHernandez/KnowThyself.md

 I was raised Catholic but I'm an atheist

 - I was raised Catholic, I went to Catholic grade school, I was an unmolested Altar Boy, and most of my relatives are Catholic.
 - Even though I had Catholic nurturing, I've been an atheist since I was 7.
 My nature is epistemological and open.
-I try to find what is helpful from anywhere, any time, anyone, etc. It's a matter of backing a worldview with reasons and eviddence, and, as attributed to Abraham Lincoln: "When I do good I feel good, when I do bad I feel bad, and that's my religion.".
+I try to find what is helpful from anywhere, any time, anyone, etc. It's a matter of backing a worldview with reasons and evidence, and, as attributed to Abraham Lincoln: "When I do good I feel good, when I do bad I feel bad, and that's my religion.".
 - Everyone finds their own path in forming their worldview.

 My health